NCSUSTAT/NCSUSTAT.github.io/_posts/2023-12-05-Introduction to ST793 Project.md

 This method focuses on enhancing our understanding of functional snippets by providing robust estimates for both mean and covariance.

-   The primary motivation behind the proposed research project, titled ”Comparative Analysis of Functional Snippet Analysis Methods,” is to critically evaluate the performance of the novel approach introduced by Li et al. in comparison to two existing methods, namely PFBE (Piecewise Functional Bayesian Estimation) and PACE (PEnalized Covariance Estimation).
+  - The primary motivation behind the proposed research project, titled ”Comparative Analysis of Functional Snippet Analysis Methods,” is to critically evaluate the performance of the novel approach introduced by Li et al. in comparison to two existing methods, namely PFBE (Piecewise Functional Bayesian Estimation) and PACE (PEnalized Covariance Estimation).
 PFBE and PACE are well-established methods in the field, and their comparison with the novel approach will provide valuable insights into the strengths and limitations of each.

-   In the context of functional snippet analysis, the mean and covariance structure play pivotal roles in capturing essential characteristics of the data.
+   -In the context of functional snippet analysis, the mean and covariance structure play pivotal roles in capturing essential characteristics of the data.
 The proposed research will delve into the mathematical foundations of these methods, emphasizing the underlying formulas that drive the estimation processes.
 Understanding these formulas is crucial for appreciating the nuances in how each method approaches the challenges posed by functional snippets.

-   The primary formulae underpinning the mean and covariance estimation for functional snippets, as introduced by Li et al. and extended by PFBE and PACE, will be a focal point of our comparative analysis.
+   -The primary formulae underpinning the mean and covariance estimation for functional snippets, as introduced by Li et al. and extended by PFBE and PACE, will be a focal point of our comparative analysis.
 Exploring these mathematical expressions will shed light on the theoretical foundations of each method and provide a basis for comparing their efficacy in capturing the inherent complexities of functional snippets.